belal19979/belal19979/README.md

 ### Hi there 👋, Mohamed Belal
 #### Full Stack Developer
-I am Mohamed from Egypt , living in the Netherlands , On my way to be Full stack Developer .
+I am Mohamed from Egypt , living in the Netherlands ,junior Full stack Developer .

 Skills:  / REACT / JS / HTML / CSS/Nodejs

-- 🌱 I’m currently learning  javascript at HACKYOURFUTURE Coding Academy in Amsterdam.
+- 🌱 I’m currently grauduate from HACKYOURFUTURE Coding Academy in Amsterdam.

 - 📫 How to reach me:  [linkedIn](https://www.linkedin.com/in/mohamed-belal-6351571a3/)
 - ⚡ Fun fact: Coding ,Boxing and Music